-But before you jump right to those estimates, analyze your situation, environment and project and consider all the factors.
+But before you jump right to those development estimates, analyze your situation, environment and project and consider all the factors.
 Some of the factors that will influence how long it takes to develop eLearning are listed below.

-Also, consider the learning model you will use.
-If you plan on straying from the typical approach, such as using Thiagi’s Four Door Model or incorporating existing content from YouTube, you will need to modify the design and development hours accordingly.
+- Learning strategies: Consider the learning strategies you will use.
+If you plan on straying from the typical approach, such as using digital curation, you will need to modify the design and development hours accordingly.

 In their previous study, the authors of the above resource researched development time estimates for one-hour of training.
 This study, from 2017, presents fresh data for estimating training development time.
 Not only does it provide the detail many are seeking, authors Karl Kapp and Robyn Defelice delve into several of the contributing factors that will affect your time estimate.

-This survey provides data it has collected from 249 organizations, representing 3,947 learning development professionals.
-The “time to complete” numbers are represented as ratios.
-Don’t miss the accompanying SlideShare presentation, which has helpful visuals.
+This well-known survey by Bryan Chapman provides data he collected from 249 organizations.
+This represents 3,947 learning development professionals.
+They present the “time to complete” numbers as ratios.
+Don’t miss the accompanying SlideShare presentation that you can download, which has helpful visuals.

-Donald Clark provides budgets and cost guidelines here in addition to the time estimates, which he references from an older source.
+Donald Clark provides budgets and cost guidelines in addition to the time estimates.
+The time estimations are from an older source.

 If you have other solid resources, please list them below in Comments.